clemens-sch/digital-garden/content/03_Technologies/Docker/Docker_Exercises/Docker-Exercise5.md

 - Define a volume inside the container, adding this line to the Dockerfile: `VOLUME ["/app/persistent"]`

-With the specified volume, files are not saved in the container-filesystem, they are saved in a volume ouside of the container.
+With the specified volume, files are not saved in the container-filesystem, they are saved in a volume outside of the container.

 new dockerfile: